jupyter-book/thebe/apps/docs-core/react-lite.md

 Your build system should be updated to copy the bundles into place appropraitely.

 **Note:** currently `thebe-react` is configured to always load the `pyodide` and other base wheels from CDN, so there is no need to deploy those.

+**Note:** There's a utility script for copying the required files named `copy-thebe-assets` In the above example you would just need to run `npx copy-thebe-assets public/thebe`
 ```